About Partners In Care

 Our currency is time

-We all have 24 hours in the day.
-It's the idea of social justice and social responsibility.
-We can help ourselves and each other live with dignity and independence, and we can feel a sense of community, if we help each other.
-It's intentional reciprocity.
-It's very powerful.
+We help ourselves and each other live with dignity and independence, and we feel a sense of community.
+It's intentional reciprocity; it's very powerful.

 PIC is the first service exchange program based in Maryland.
-We were founded in 1993 and have been making careful and creative "matches" between people for almost 20 years!
-We want to benefit all Maryland residents by expanding the concept - it's just one community member helping another.
-The vision is to network sites so that neighbors and families can be supported across distances.
-We are headquartered in Anne Arundel County (about an hour east of Washington) and have sites in Calvert County, Frederick County, and Talbot County.
-Other communities recognize the value of the program and ask for help to establish their own sites to support their aging populations.
+We were founded in 1993 and have been making careful and creative "matches" between people for 20 years!
+We want to benefit all Maryland residents by expanding the concept - it's one community member helping another.
+We are headquartered in Anne Arundel County and have sites in Calvert County, Frederick County, and Talbot County.

 The services we provide are non-medical and neighborly, including transportation, handyman help, yard work, friendly visits, support for caregivers, emergency safety and preparedness, socialization programs, advocacy, paid and volunteer work opportunities, and more.